bittubadwani/bittubadwani.github.io/README.md

 ## About Me

-I am a Computer Science and Engineering (Cybersecurity) student at IIIT Kottayam with interests in:
+I am a Bachelor of Cybersecurity student at IIT Kanpur with interests in:

 - Cybersecurity
 - Backend Development